This circuit explains how to construct a lightning detector a tool which is used by storm chasers!

 - Connect the low current sounder WD1 to the circuit.

-- Ensure that it is connected appropriately to provide the desired alarm function.
+- Ensure that it is connected correctly to provide the desired alarm function.

 Testing:

-- Fine tune to stop oscillation and test the circuit by touching the aerial side of C1 or using the electrostatic method described.
+- Test the circuit by touching the aerial side of C1 or by following the electrostatic method given and fine tune to stop oscillation.

 Conclusion: